Asbury v. Brougham

 Facts

-Asbury (plaintiff), a black woman, went to Brougham Estates (Brougham) (defendant) with her daughter seeking to rent housing.
-There were already a number of minority residents at Brougham Estates.
-Based on her salary, Asbury was qualified to rent from Brougham Estates.
+Asbury (plaintiff), a Black woman, went to Brougham Estates (Brougham) (defendant) with her daughter seeking to rent housing.
+There were already a number of minority residents at Brougham.
+Based on her salary, Asbury was qualified to rent from Brougham.
 The manager on duty told Asbury that there were no vacancies and that she should try to rent from a different complex.
 However, substantial evidence showed that there were in fact units available for rent at the time.
 Asbury brought suit under 42 U.S.C. § 1982 and the Fair Housing Act, claiming discrimination.
-Brougham claimed that there were Brougham Estates policies that precluded them from renting apartments to families with a child.
+Brougham claimed that there were Brougham policies that precluded it from renting apartments to families with children.
 The trial court awarded Asbury compensatory and punitive damages.
 Brougham moved for a new trial.

 Rule of Law